MuhammadMotasimBinShahid/portfolio/README.md

 ## License

-This portfolio is open source and available under the MIT License.
+This project is licensed under the MIT License.
+**You must retain the LICENSE file in all copies or substantial portions of the Software.**
+If you see this project elsewhere without the license, it is a violation of copyright.

 ---